dvidhya93-wq/my-demo-repository/README.md

 This is my portfolio.
-Please go thriugh the files for my work sample.
+Please go through the files for my work sample.